vinceskahan/v5wiki/weather365.md

 Do you want to be sure of your plans so that your equipment and your choice are suitable to the weather?
 WEATHER365 provides weather forecasts and all relevant weather-data at a glance – sun, clouds, rain, snow, wind speed, wave forecasts, ozonlevels, pollenlevels and much more.

-We have around 30 stations working with our new receiver based on a raspberry pi receiving DAVIS Station signals directly.
+We have more then 100 stations working with our new receiver based on a raspberry pi receiving DAVIS Station signals directly.

 We have also built solar powered stations with GSM and GPS receiving DAVIS Station data building an agriculture network and also a network for sailors here.